yohhoy/yamc/README.md

   This policy might introduce "Reader Starvation" if writer threads continuously try to acquire exclusive lock.

 Shared mutex types in `yamc::fair` namespace provide "Phase-Fair Readers-Writer lock", that does not cause writer starvation nor reader starvation.
-That shared mutex has FIFO queue of waiting threads to acquire its lock, and switch two phases which is reader prefer or writer prefer.
+That shared mutex has FIFO queue of threads wait for lock acquisition, and switch two phases which is reader prefer or writer prefer.
-For example, 5 threads try to acquire lock in W1 -> R2 -> R3 -> W4 -> R5 order (W=writer lock / R=reader lock), each threads will acquire the lock in that order.
+For example, 5 threads try to acquire lock in W1 -> R2 -> R3 -> W4 -> R5 order (W=exclusive lock / R=shared lock), each threads will acquire the lock in that order.
 In this example, 2 reader threads can concurrently acquire R2 and R3.

 Sample code: